-Keith Landry anchors FOX 35 Weekend News at 5 p.m. and 10 p.m. and also reports.
-Keith anchored coverage of Central Florida's three hurricanes in 2004.
+Keith Landry is a reporter for Fox 35 News.
+Keith served as a weekend anchor for several years and anchored coverage of Central Florida's three hurricanes in 2004.
 One of Keith's most memorable moments as a reporter came on February 1, 2003.
 While covering a routine shuttle landing at runway 33, Keith found himself reporting live -- locally and nationally -- on the Space Shuttle Columbia tragedy.
 He has worked in TV news for 24 years, twelve of which have been with FOX 35.

 Keith broke a few key elements of the Trayvon Martin story.
 He was the first to report Trayvon Martin's name and the first to talk to Trayvon's father.
 He also interviewed a witness who claimed he saw a fight between Martin and George Zimmerman.